nathanroberts/nathanroberts.github.io/exercise.md

 - What if hiring managers could open a web app and search for all servers in a region with a rating greater than 4.0 and 5 years experience?

 - What if servers could customize the review questions a diner sees?
 This would allow servers to identify a weakness, take a new approach to improve it and gather data on how they are improving.

+- What if diners could complete a survey completely from their messages app via an automated conversation/bot?

 - What if restaurants rewarded diners for writing reviews for their servers?
 This benefits the diner (cost savings), the server (more learning, denser data set of track record through higher review count) and the restaurant (better service through stronger wait staff)